Master in Interaction Design SUPSI FAQ

 Where is the SUPSI campus?

-The MAS in Interaction Design is at SUPSI campus in Mendrisio, Ticino, Switzerland.
+The Master of Arts in Interaction Design is at SUPSI campus in Mendrisio, Ticino, Switzerland.
 Main distances are: 15km from Lugano, 10km from Chiasso (Italian border), 50km from Milan, 250km from Zurich (main entry port).